 If you develop gestational diabetes, it can lead to health problems for you and your baby during and after pregnancy.
 For example:

 - Before birth, your baby is likely to grow bigger than usual.
-This could make giving birth more difficult – and make it more likely that you will have a caesarian section (C-section).
+This could make giving birth more difficult – and make it more likely that you will have a caesarian delivery (C-section).

 - After your baby is born, your baby may be at risk for childhood obesity.